Home

 Chesapeake Bay Management Company is the managing agent for the New Town Residential Association.
 Meetings at McLaws Circle are BY APPOINTMENT ONLY - please do not drop by without an appointment.
 (Chesapeake's office is located at 337 McLaws Circle in the Busch Corporate Center.
 To schedule an appointment, the local office number is 757 706-3019.)

-NOTE: Chesapeake Bay's offices are closed on Federal holidays including June 19th (Juneteenth), Thanksgiving weekend (Thursday & Friday, November 27 & 28th), and Christmas week (Monday-Friday, December 24-28, 2025.)
+NOTE: Chesapeake Bay's offices are closed on Federal holidays including June 19th (Juneteenth), Thanksgiving weekend (Thursday & Friday, November 27 & 28th), and Christmas weekend (Thursday-Friday, December 25-26, 2025.)

 LOCAL NEW TOWN OFFICE HOURS: Every Tuesday from 10AM to Noon, 5118 Center Street.